New Cruise Terminal Plan

 Last year Liverpool welcomed more than 60 vessels, with 120,000 passengers and crew, but wants to capitalise on the cruise boom by creating a new passenger and baggage facility complete with passport control, lounge, café, toilets, taxi rank and vehicle pick up point.

-Now approved, site preparation at Princes Dock, in Liverpool Waters, is expected to start in October 2018.
+Now approved, and with funding secured from the city region combined authority, site preparation is to start in October 2018.

 The Ramboll team will then project manage and assist with ongoing monitoring of construction of the new facility.
 The multi-disciplinary design team, includes architects Stride Treglown, cost managers Gardiner & Theobald, global planning and property consultants JLL, and landscape architects Hyland Edgar Driver.